elliotharmon/blog.elliotharmon.org/_posts/2021-05-01-vaccine-ghazal.md

 Let's protect ourselves and others around—let's say go vaccines.

 So much praise!
 But is this creation, this marvel, the greatest achievement?
-Maybe, rather, that is when a doubter changes inside and accepts vaccines.
+Maybe, rather, that is when a doubter changes and accepts vaccines.

 T-lymphocytes, B-lymphocytes, mRNA vaccines, vector vaccines, swelling, wheezing, sneezing, breezing – by all means, submarines